-The actuarial calculations are based on the types of benefits provided under the terms of the substantive plan (the plan as understood by Lincoln Parish Police Jury and its employee plan members) at the time of the valuation and on the pattern of sharing costs between Lincoln Parish Police Jury and its plan members to that point.
-The projection of benefits for financial reporting purposes does not explicitly incorporate the potential effects of legal or contractual funding limitations on the pattern of cost sharing between Lincoln Parish Police Jury and plan members in the future.
-Consistent with the long-term perspective of actuarial calculations, the actuarial methods and assumptions used include techniques that are designed to reduce short-term volatility in actuarial liabilities and the actuarial value of assets.
+The actuarial calculations are based on the types of benefits provided under the terms of the substantive plan (the plan as understood by the Center and its employee plan members) at the time of the valuation and on the pattern of sharing costs between the Center and its plan members to that point

+The projection of benefits for financial reporting purposes does not explicitly incorporate the potential effects of legal or contractual funding limitations on the pattern of cost sharing between the Center and plan members in the future.
+Consistent with the long-term perspective of actuarial calculations, the actuarial methods and assumptions used include techniques that are designed to reduce short-term volatility in actuarial liabilities and the actuarial value of assets

 Actuarial Cost Method.
-The ARC is determined using the Unit Credit Cost Method.
+The ARC is determined using the Projected Unit Credit Cost Method.
 The employer portion of the cost for retiree medical care in each future year is determined by projecting the current cost levels using the healthcare cost trend rate and discounting this projected amount to the valuation date using the other described pertinent actuarial assumptions, including the investment return assumption (discount rate), mortality, and turnover.

-Actuarial Value of Plan Assets.
-Since this is the first actuarial valuation, there are not any assets.
-It is anticipated that in future valuations a smoothed market value consistent with Actuarial Standards Board ASOP 6, as provided in paragraph number 125 of GASB Statement 45.
+Actuarial Value of Plan Assets There are not any plan assets.
+It is anticipated that in future valuations, should funding take place, a smoothed market value consistent with Actuarial Standards Board ASOP 6, as provided in paragraph number 125 of GASB Statement 45.

 Turnover Rate.
-An age-related turnover scale based on actual experience as described by administrative staff has been used.
-The rates, when applied to the active employee census, produce an annual turnover of approximately 5%.
-The rates for each age are below:
+An age-related turnover scale based on actual experience has been used.
+The rates, when applied to the active employee census, produce a composite average annual turnover of approximately 5%.